emelinebailleul/portfolio-starter/README.md

 ### Path translation
 You can use it to translate each path to another language.
 The utilisation of this gem is a bit difficult, but useful when you get it.
 [Check the documentation](https://github.com/bastienrobert/middleman-transpath) and [the wiki](https://github.com/bastienrobert/middleman-transpath/wiki/) to know more, examples will help you a lot.

-### Async image loading
-Using [middleman-async-image](https://github.com/bastienrobert/middleman-async-image), it'll add a new folder named 'compress' in your image path, and it gonna compress a lot your image, to load it asynchronously.
-Use the following helper to get it: `<%= image_async_tag(path, options) %>`.
-You can edit the style in `stylesheets/misc/async-image.scss`.